 4. Omiyage Kaido: Easy to drop by before boarding a train

-On the second floor of the Kyoto Station building is a pathway called Omiyage Kaido that connects the north and south areas together.
-The pathway just outside the west exit of the JR Lines and is opened from early morning till late at night, making it easy for anyone to simply drop by along the way to or from somewhere.
+On the second floor of the Kyoto Station building is a pathway called Omiyage Kaido that connects the north and south areas.
+The path just outside the west exit of the JR Lines and is opened from early morning till late at night, making it easy for anyone to drop by along the way to or from somewhere directly.
 Why not make this your final stop for souvenirs just before hopping on a train back to your accommodations?

 Happily, the shops here are tax-free and feature an astounding variety of goods, including hot favorites like Kyo Baum, a Japanese-style baumkuchen pastry, Kyoto Black Thunder, a reasonably-priced chocolate confectionery, and of course, Kyoto’s well-known matcha-flavored snacks of all sorts.